tom-mi/gr-binary_decoder/README.md

 remote controls or similar.
 They might not be the most sophisticated implementations, but they also don't require deep knowledge in signal processing to be configured and used.

-I wrote them while learning GnuRadio, to close the gap between "decoding by eyeball" as suggested in many tutorials to get a real end-to-end decoder.
+I wrote them while learning GnuRadio, to get from "decoding by eyeball" as suggested in many tutorials to a simple, but working end-to-end decoder.

 ## Prerequisites